MissingDeadlines/iolite/samples/README.md

 ## Physics (sample_physics)

-Example focusing on physics with simple FPS controls.
+Example focusing on physics with FPS controls.
 Showcases the usage of joints to create more complex structures, ragdolls, support structures, etc.

 ### Controls